The Maine Coon raw food diet has become increasingly popular in recent years, but is it right for your Maine Coon cat?

 Before introducing a raw food diet to your Maine Coon cat’s diet, it is important take all the necessary factors into consideration.

-Below are the key benefits for following raw food Maine Coon diet:
+Below are the key benefits for following the raw food Maine Coon diet:

 - Improved digestion